Picasso Nelson

-Picasso Nelson (born May 1, 1973) is a former American football linebacker who played two seasons in the Canadian Football League with the BC Lions and Edmonton Eskimos.
-He played college football at Jackson State University and attended Hattiesburg High School in Hattiesburg, Mississippi.
+Picasso Nelson (born May 1, 1973) is an American former professional football linebacker who played two seasons in the Canadian Football League (CFL) with the BC Lions and Edmonton Eskimos.
+He played college football at Jackson State University.
 He was also a member of the Houston Oilers, New York Giants and Toronto Argonauts.

+Early life

+Picasso Nelson was born on May 1, 1973, in Hattiesburg, Mississippi.
+He attended Hattiesburg High School in Hattiesburg.

 College career

 Nelson played for the Jackson State Tigers from 1992 to 1995.
 He was named the Southwest Athletic Conference defensive player of the year in 1995 after recording eight interceptions.
 He was also chosen for the Senior and Hula Bowl teams.
 He was inducted into the Jackson State University Sports Hall of Fame in 2009.

 Professional career

-Houston Oilers

 Nelson was signed by the Houston Oilers on April 24, 1996 and was released by the team before the start of the 1996 season.

-New York Giants

 Nelson signed with the New York Giants on March 12, 1997.
 He was released by the Giants on August 12, 1997.